Harsha-23061/Terraform/README.md

 }

-State Locking: Using Amazon DynamoDB table to lock state during changes:
+Locking: Use Amazon DynamoDB to lock state and prevent simultaneous updates:

 dynamodb_table = "terraform-lock"

-🧩 10.
+🧩 11.
 Provisioners

-Used to run scripts on the resource after it’s created.
+Run scripts on resources after creation:

-For simple boot-time setup → use user_data
+Use user_data for simple bootstrapping

-For complex post-provisioning → use provisioners
+Use provisioners for complex tasks

 provisioner "remote-exec" {
   inline = [